All About Engineered Full Stave Oak Worktops

-Fast forward to the present day and it’s not difficult to see how the tables have turned (pun intended!)
+Fast forward to the present day and it is not difficult to see how the tables have turned (pun intended!)
 In a world where plastic is a common commodity, solid wood has become the perfect statement of uniqueness.
-With superior standards and sustainability programs to ensure you’re getting the most out of your wood, it’s never been a better time to experience the wonders that await with solid oak!
+With superior standards and sustainability programs to ensure you are getting the most out of your wood, there has never been a better time to experience the wonders that await with solid oak!

 The prices of all wood, laminate and Earthstone worktops from Worktop Express® are reduced through high-volume purchasing and efficient processes.
 We hold in excess of 10,000 worktops in stock at any one time, and deliver direct to the public across England, wales and Scotland via our own 2Man service.
 Our advanced online stock systems minimise the amount of dead stock and eco-friendly policies also eliminate wastage (and cost in the long term).
 Efficient processes and our ‘direct-to-the-public’ e-commerce model drastically reduces overheads, allowing us to market up-to-date products at lower rates than any other e-tailer.